 Overall I’d say that the Golden Retriever Border Collie mix is a cool dog to have.
 It’s new, it’s trendy, and this breed mix creates fun, loving, and caring family dogs.

-Whether you’re a family of five or just one, this will make a great addition to the family.
-Just be sure to start training early, and you should have a smooth ride with this dog.
+Whether you’re a family of five or just one person, this dog will make a great addition to the family.

 Rachael Summers is a writer, pet lover, and regular coffee drinker who shares her tips and tricks online for taking the best care of your dog.
 She provides her advice on her site, Retrieversareus.com.